Warning Signs of Battery Failure

 Something to watch out for when you start your car is if it takes an abnormally long time to come to life.
 Many times you’ll get the warning signal that your battery is about to die because it will sound like your starter is lagging and coughing.
 Even though the engine rumbles and you think all is well, you may notice that it took just a little too long to get in gear.
 This could mean that your battery is about to die.
 If you have trouble starting your car, take it in immediately for service.

-If your battery does die in Baldwin Park, Pasadena, or Pomona, head over to the Norm Reeves Honda Superstore in West Covina service department.
+If your battery does die in Los Angeles, Baldwin Park, Pasadena, or Pomona, head over to the Norm Reeves Honda Superstore in West Covina service department.
 We can set you up right away with an electrical checkup and a new battery!